Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret

 Following the steps in, e.g., \cite{lamperski2015optimal}, for solving \eqref{eqn:dis LQR obj}, we first construct an information graph $\CP(\U,\CH)$.
 Considering any directed graph $\G(\V,\A)$ with $\V=[p]$, and the delay matrix $D\in\R^{p\times p}$ as we described above, let us first define $s_{k,j}$ to be the set of nodes in $\G(\V,\A)$ that are reachable from node $j$ within $k$ time steps, i.e., $s_{k,j}=\{i\in\V:D_{ij}\le k\}$.
 The information graph $\CP(\U,\CH)$ is then constructed as

 We see from \eqref{eqn:def of info graph} that each node $s\in\U$ corresponds to a set of nodes from $\V=[p]$ in the original directed graph $\G(\V,\A)$.
-If there is an edge from $s$ to $r$ in $\CP(\U,\CH)$, we denote the edge as $s\to r$.
+As discussed in \cite{lamperski2015optimal}, the nodes in $\U$ specify a partition of the noise history in \eqref{eqn:overall system} (i.e., $\{w_t\}_{t\ge0}$) with respect to the information constraint, and an edge $(s_{k,j},s_{k+1,j})\in\CH$ indicates that the set of noise terms corresponding to $s_{k,j}$ belongs to that corresponding to $s_{k+1,j}$.
+If there is an edge from $s$ to $r$ in $\CP(\U,\CH)$, we also denote the edge as $s\to r$.
 Additionally, considering any $s_{0,i}\in\U$, we write $w_{i}\xrightarrow[]{}s_{0,i}$ to indicate that the noise $w_{t,i}$ is injected to node $i\in\V$ for $t\in\Z_{\ge0}$.\footnote{Since we have assumed that there is no directed cycle with zero accumulative delay in $\CP(\U,\CH)$, one can show that $w_{t,i}$ is the unique noise term such that $w_{i}\rightarrow s_{0,i}$} The information graph $\CP(\U,\CH)$ constructed from the directed graph $\G(\V,\A)$ in Fig.~\ref{fig:directed graph} is given in Fig.~\ref{fig:info graph}.
-We note the following property of this graph. \begin{lemma} \cite[Proposition~1]{lamperski2015optimal} Given a directed graph $\G(\V,\A)$ with $\V=[p]$, the information graph $\CP(\U,\CH)$ constructed in \eqref{eqn:def of info graph} satisfies the following: (i) For every $r\in\U$, there is a unique $s\in\U$ such that $(r,s)\in\CH$, i.e., $r\xrightarrow[]{}s$; (ii) every path in $\CP(\U,\CH)$ ends at a node with a self loop; and (iii) $n\le|\U|\le p^2-p+1$. \end{lemma} \begin{remark} One can check that $\CP(\U,\CH)$ is a forest, i.e., a set of disconnected directed trees, where each directed tree in the forest is oriented to a node with a self loop in $\CP(\U,\CH)$.
-Specifically, $s_{0,i}$ for all $i\in\V$ are the leaf nodes in $\CP(\U,\CH)$, and the nodes with self loop are root nodes in $\CP(\U,\CH)$.
-Further assuming that $\G(\V,\A)$ is strongly connected, one can check that $\CP(\U,\CH)$ is a tree (e.g., Fig.~\ref{fig:info graph}). \end{remark}